cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

 I recently joined Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at MIT!
-I'll be working on geometric problems in machine learning, with a particular emphasis on computational optimal transport.

-Last summer, I completed a research internship at McGill University in Montreal under Prof. Prakash Panangaden.
-We worked on developing efficiently computable approximations to optimal transport distances.
+My current research uses and develops methods in geometric deep learning and optimal transport and is primarily directed towards applications in the life sciences.
+Some of my active projects include:

+- An academic collaboration with [InVivo AI](https://www.invivoai.com/).
+We're developing self-supervised techniques to automatically learn 3D-structure-aware vector representations of molecules from their molecular graphs.
+- Building chemically meaningful distance measures for mass spectrometry output data.
+(The downstream problem: Given the mass spectrum of an unknown molecule, can identify the spectrum of the "most chemically similar" molecule in a database of known mass spectra?)
+- Learning to hierarchically aggregate features from unstructured data.

-Check out my [Publications](https://cscarv.github.io/publications) page to learn more about the projects I've worked on.
+Check out my [Publications](https://cscarv.github.io/publications) page to learn more about past projects that I've worked on.

 Background
 ======